JeffKnowlesJr/jeff-content/docs/CONTENT_MANAGEMENT.md

    - Make the necessary changes
    - Save and publish immediately

-2. **Direct Repository Update**:
+2. **Direct DynamoDB Update**:
-   - Make changes to the appropriate Markdown file
-   - Commit and push to trigger deployment
-   - Monitor deployment for success

-## Integrating New Content Types

-To add a new content type:

-1. **Define Schema**: Create GraphQL schema in AppSync
-2. **Create Directory**: Add appropriate directories in `content/` and `public/`
-3. **Update Content Loader**: Modify `src/utils/content-loader.ts` to handle the new type
-4. **Add UI Components**: Create components for displaying the new content type
-5. **Update Admin SPA**: Add management interface in the backend SPA
+   - Use the AppSync GraphQL API to update content directly
+   - No need to update markdown files for emergency changes

 ## Conclusion

 This content management guide provides a structured approach to maintaining content across both the main Next.js website and the backend SPA.
-By following these workflows, you can ensure consistent, high-quality content while leveraging the strengths of both the file-based content system and the dynamic admin interface.
+The `content/` directory serves solely as a staging area for content to be uploaded to DynamoDB, which is the exclusive source of truth for the application.